YottaDB/YDBDoc/AdminOpsGuide/dse.rst

 *-O[FFSET]=offset*

 Specifies the offset (in bytes) of the record to be removed.
-If the offset does not point to the beginning of a record, DSE rounds down to the beginning of the record containing the offset (for example, REMOVE -OFF=10 starts at OFF=A if that was the last prior record boundry).
+If the offset does not point to the beginning of a record, DSE rounds down to the beginning of the record containing the offset (for example, REMOVE -OFF=10 starts at OFF=A if that was the last prior record boundary).

 Incompatible with: -VERSION, -RECORD

 *-R[ECORD]=record_number*

-Specifies the number that identifies the record to remove.
+Specifies the number that identifies the record to be removed.
 The -RECORD qualifier is incompatible with the -OFFSET and -VERSION qualifiers.

 Incompatible with: -VERSION, -OFFSET

 *-V[ERSION]=version_number*

-Specifies the version number, in decimal, of the save buffer to remove.
-If there are more than one version of a block, -VERSION is required; otherwise REMOVE works on that sole version. -VERSION is incompatible with all qualifiers except -BLOCK.
+Specifies the version number, in decimal, of the save buffer to be removed.
+If there is more than one version of a block, -VERSION is required; otherwise REMOVE works on that sole version. -VERSION is incompatible with all qualifiers except -BLOCK.

 If there is only one version of the specified -BLOCK= block in the current region, DSE REMOVE defaults to that version.